Military history of India: Maurya Empire

 According to Megasthenes, who served as an ambassador from the Seleucid Empire, Chandragupta Maurya built an army consisting of 30,000 cavalry, 9,000 war elephants, and 600,000 infantry.
-Chandragupta conquered much of Indian subcontinent, establishing an empire from the Arabian Sea to the Bay of Bengal.
+Chandragupta conquered much of the Indian subcontinent, establishing an empire from the Arabian Sea to the Bay of Bengal.
 He then defeated the Hellenistic Seleucid Empire under Seleucus I Nicator to conquer the regions to the west of the Indus River.
 He then turned south, taking over much of what is now Central India.
 His military was administered by six chairs, one for each of the four arms of the army (infantry, cavalry, elephants, and chariots), one chair for the navy, and one for logistics and supply.

 Infantry at this time was most commonly armed with a longbow made of bamboo and a single- or double-handed broadsword probably similar to the khanda.
 Other foot soldiers could be armed with a large animal hide tower shield and a spear or javelins.
-Cavalry carried spears.
+Cavalry carried lances.
 Elephants were mounted, sometimes allegedly with howdahs, which may be an Indian invention by archers or javelin throwers, with a mahout around the animal's neck.
 Chariots by this time were in definite decline, but remained in the army due to their prestige.

-In 185 BCE, the last Mauryan ruler was assassinated by Pushyamitra Shunga, the Commander-in-Chief of the Mauryan armed forces.
+In 185 BCE, the last Mauryan emperor was assassinated by Pushyamitra Shunga, the General of the Mauryan Armed Forces.